linhtc/resume/docs/source/skill.rst

 * Caching a part of page with Memcache.
 * Using Gearman to make PHP as multiple threads or asynchoronous.
 * Embed Firebase to make site as realtime and look "fast response".
-* Have played in a few Framework.
-It's CodeIgniter, Symfony and Zend.
+* Have played in a few Frameworks.
+They're CodeIgniter, Symfony and Zend.

 .. _hashtag-technical-mysql: